hoohsh/jetson-dli-coke/README.md

 2. Click on **Trigger Input Method**.
 3. Press the key you want to use for switching between Korean and English (e.g., the Korean/English key).

 # Week 2
+### What is jtop?
+`jtop` is a powerful tool for monitoring the system status of NVIDIA Jetson devices in real time.
+Jetson Nano and similar devices provide the following information:
+- **Temperature**: Displays the temperature of components such as the CPU, GPU, and PMIC (Power Management IC).
+- **Resource Usage**: Monitors CPU and GPU usage, memory and swap usage, and power consumption.
+- **Process Management**: Lists running processes and their resource usage.
+- **Device Information**: Displays hardware and software details, including the JetPack version.

+### Checking Temperature with jtop
+To monitor the system temperature, run the following command in the terminal: jtop

 ## 2. Installing a Cooling Fan

 ### Why Install a Cooling Fan?